Treasure Island Hotel and Casino: History

 Treasure Island's family amenities included the pirate show and an arcade.
 However, the pirate theme and family appeal would be gradually scaled back in subsequent years.
 In April 2003, Treasure Island announced a major revamp to transform the resort into a more sophisticated property aimed primarily at adults, although children would still be welcomed.
 Describing the resort's transformation, Treasure Island president Scott Sibella said, "We've seen a return of Las Vegas to its roots as an adult destination.
 As the city has evolved, so too has Treasure Island."
 He said, "We've evolved from a yo-ho-ho feel to a more sophisticated feel.
 We want to change the exterior to introduce the outside to what we've already done inside."
 As part of the revamp, Treasure Island began using the abbreviated name "TI".
 Sibella described the new name as trendy and sexy, and said it was a name that residents and guests already used.
 He compared the abbreviated name to the former Desert Inn resort, also known as "D.I."
 MGM Mirage began a marketing campaign for TI in June 2003, including advertisements in various publications.

 MGM struggled financially during the Great Recession, and businessman Phil Ruffin made an offer to buy Treasure Island.
 MGM accepted and announced the deal at the end of 2008.
 The purchase was finalized on March 20, 2009, at a cost of $755 million.
 At the time, Treasure Island was the only hotel-casino on the Strip to be owned by a single individual, as others are corporate-owned.
 Because of the sale, Treasure Island was removed from MGM's extensive customer database.
 Later that year, the resort joined K Hotels, a worldwide collection of approximately 50 hotels.
 Amid the recession, Ruffin spent $20 million on various changes to target a middle-class clientele.
 The hotel rooms were left untouched, as MGM had conducted a $92 million renovation of them shortly before selling the resort to Ruffin.

 A rooftop swamp cooler caught fire in July 2012, sending smoke through hallways of the upper hotel floors, which were evacuated.
 The fire caused $20,000 in damage, but resulted in only minor injuries for guests.

-Ruffin is a business partner of Donald Trump's and a supporter of his presidential campaign.
-Trump has held several campaign rallies at Treasure Island, including one in 2016 during which an audience member attempted to assassinate him.

 In 2019, Treasure Island's hotel joined Radisson Hotel Group.
 Under the agreement, the resort kept its name and exterior signage.
 Room renovations began that year.
 State casinos were temporarily closed in 2020, due to the COVID-19 pandemic in Nevada, and the closure allowed planned renovations across the resort to accelerate.
 Among the additions was an expanded sportsbook.

+Accor, a French hospitality company, announced a franchise agreement with Treasure Island in July 2025.
+Set to take effect later in the year, the hotel will join Accor's global network and become its first property in the Las Vegas Valley.